Overview of the Requirements for VA Loans

 - The borrower must have a suitable credit score.

-- Have sufficient income in themselves or in combination with a spouse to repay the loan on a monthly basis while also having enough money to cover all other costs and expenditure associated with everyday living, including any family support obligations.
+- Have sufficient income in isolation or in combination with a spouse to repay the loan on a monthly basis while also having enough money to cover all other costs and expenditure associated with everyday living, including any family support obligations.

 In addition to the general requirements, each lender will have their own qualification criteria that are specific to that financial institution.
 The lender will be able to inform interested parties of any additional requirements including those pertaining to credit history, debt-to-income, and other factors.